Money can buy happiness if you budget right.

 I absolutely love spa days.
 After arriving two hours early for my facial or massage, I relax in the sauna and then the steam room.
 After a cool shower, I dip in the indoor pool and then sink into a lounge chair.
 Only then when I am truly relaxed, do I get my massage so I can really let go of deep tension in my muscles.

 The only thing is, I can’t remember my last visit.
-It’s been well over two years since I had a relaxation spa day.
+It’s been well over two years since I had a relaxing spa day.

-Making “My List” reminds me take time for me.
+Making “My List” reminds me to take time for me.

 Try it yourself and see what happens:

 Just pretend for a moment that you received a $20,000 gift and let your mind wander.

 Allow yourself think about what nurtures you, what puts a smile on your face and makes you happy.

 · Assume you have financial security and don’t need it to pay off debt or boost your savings.

 · You have to spend it on yourself.

 · You can use it for experiences, not just things.